zardra/nuclide/README.md

 ### Run the Site Locally

-1. Make sure you Ruby and [RubyGems](https://rubygems.org/) installed
+1. Make sure you have Ruby and [RubyGems](https://rubygems.org/) installed
 2. Make sure you have [Bundler](http://bundler.io/) installed

         gem install bundler